willtheorangeguy/YouTube-Description-Generator/README.md

-# youtube-shorts-descriptor
+# YouTube Description Generator

-A simple group of scripts to generate descriptions for YouTube Shorts.
+A simple group of scripts to generate descriptions for YouTube Shorts (and even long-form videos). **This is still a work in progress - use at your own risk.**